ethereum/consensus-specs/specs/_features/eip7594/p2p-interface.md

     """
     Verify if the proofs are correct.
     """
+    # A sidecar for zero blobs is invalid
+    assert len(sidecar.kzg_commitments) > 0
+    # The sidecar index must be within the valid range
     assert sidecar.index < NUMBER_OF_COLUMNS
+    # There should be an equal number of cells/commitments/proofs
     assert len(sidecar.column) == len(sidecar.kzg_commitments) == len(sidecar.kzg_proofs)

     # The column index also represents the cell index